Sravani-Duggu/Vendor_Management_System/README.md

     6)Access the admin interface at http://localhost:8000/admin/ and log in with the superuser credentials.

-Core Features
+Core Features:

-    1. Vendor Profile Management
+    1. Vendor Profile Management:
         -> Model Design: The Vendor model stores essential information about each vendor, including performance metrics.

         API Endpoints: